PhD, University of Massachusetts Amherst

 Mike Alvarez is a New American

-Fellowship awarded to support work towards a PhD in Communication at UMass Amherst
+Fellowship awarded to support work towards a PhD in Communication at University of Massachusetts Amherst

 The social stigma of mental illness is Mike's subject of investigation.
 Having spent time in the mental health system himself, he would like to help increase public understanding of psychiatric disorders.